Three50seven/benoli-homelab/servers/readme.md

 Setting DNS will allow apt packages etc. to reach where they need to in order to keep Proxmox updated.

 Once this is set, ping google.com from the shell and see if it resolves.
 If so, update the packages under node > Update and set it to the non-paid version.
-Disabe the enterprise sources.
+See [Update the APT section](#update-the-apt-repositories) for details.

 # Create ZFS Pool with remaining diskspace:
 - See [partition-storage-device-linux.md](https://github.com/Three50seven/benoli-homelab/blob/main/linux-notes/partition-storage-device-linux.md) for notes on using the rest of the partition not used by the root file system of Proxmox